-Taking into account the annual review of business risks (see pages 37-39), an internal audit plan is drawn up for the year.
+Taking into account the annual review of business risks, an internal audit plan is drawn up for the year.

 The plan is reviewed and approved by the Audit Committee.
 In 2020, Group Internal Audit conducted audits mainly in the areas of financial reporting controls, compliance (internal and external regulation), information technology and third-party risk management.